This quick start tutorial is aimed at bringing the reader up to speed

 Notice how primordials are plainly defined as static const

-arrays in C
+uintptr_t arrays in C

-There are two sets of OCaml
+There are two sets of OCaml code.
+The first set (wombat_*) is

 for validating everything except the constraint that there be no

 partial function application.
-The second set (wombatx_*
+The second set (wombatx_*) validates

 that no partial function application takes place.
 This requires the

-trivial transformation of, for each function, wrapping N
+trivial transformation of, for each function, wrapping N arguments

-object.
+into a vectorN object.
 Thus every function is converted into a

 single-argument form, and partial application becomes